inside.ewu.edu

 SPAN 480.
 BILINGUALISMO EN EL MUNDO.
 3-5 Credits.

-Pre-requisites: SPAN 310, SPAN 311, SPAN 312, SPAN 313, SPAN 320, SPAN 321.
+Pre-requisites: SPAN 310, SPAN 311, SPAN 312, SPAN 313, SPAN 323 or SPAN 322, or SPAN 324.

-Learners will reflect on the complexities that the ownership of two languages carries from a personal to a social perspective.
+Learners reflect on the complexities that the ownership of two languages carries from a personal to a social perspective.
 Being bilingual means not only to be proficient in two languages as the cultural component also affects how speakers see themselves, and how their identity is affected.
 From a social perspective, this course explores the status of Spanish as a minority language in the US, but also its relationship with other languages as a majority language in Latin America and Spain.

 SPAN 491.
 SPANISH SENIOR THESIS.
 4 Credits.